"The mission of this Web site is to promote diversity and cultural

 One of every six people in the world is Hindu, so it's not surprising the dot goes by different names in different dialects.
 You'll hear it referred to as a "tilaka," a "bottu," or a "bindi."

 Traditionally, the dot carries no gender limitation: men as well as women wear it.
-The tradition of men's wearing the tilaka has faded in recent times, though, so nowadays you see a lot more women than men sporting one.
+The tradition of men's wearing the tilaka has faded in recent times, though, nowadays you see a lot more women than men sporting one.

-Red is the traditional color, but that's also changing -- people now use different colours depending upon their preferences.
+Red is the traditional color, but that's also changing -- people now use different colors depending upon their preferences.
 Traditionally, some unmarried women wore black dots, while married women sported red ones.
 Today, women often wear dots that match the color of their saris.

 The traditional position of the tilaka is the centre of the forehead.
 It represents a third eye, the inner eye, the third-eye chakra, the sixth chakra.
 It is the seat of wisdom and is related to clear insight.
 Hindu tradition holds that all people have three eyes, the two outer ones used for seeing the outside world, the third one focusing inward toward God.
 As such, the red dot signifies piety as well as serving as a constant reminder to keep God in the front of a believer's thoughts. --